prvdmwrong/prvdmwrong/docs/tutorials/installation.md

         ![Install](../assets/static/wally-install.png)

-        It will look something as such, with the core package aliased to `prvd` for brevity:
+        It will look like below, with the core package aliased to `prvd` for
+        brevity:

         ```TOML
         [dependencies]